Continuous-variable nonlocality and contextuality

-\subsubsection{Linear programming}
+\subsection{Linear programming}

-Calculation of the noncontextual fraction of an empirical model $e = \{ e_C \}_{C \in \Mc}$ can be expressed as an infinite linear programming problem, $(\text{P})$.
-This is our primal linear program, which also has a dual linear program given by $(\text{D})$.
-We will see how to derive the dual and show that the optimal solutions of both programs coincide in what follows.
-We also refer the interested reader to Appendix \ref{sec:appendix_std_form} where the programs are expressed in the standard form for infinite linear programming \cite{barvinok_02}.
+Consider an empirical model $e = \family{e_C}_{C \in \Mc}$ on a scenario $\XMO$ satisfying the assumptions discussed above.
+Calculation of its noncontextual fraction can be expressed as the infinite linear programming problem \refprog{LP-CF}.
+This is our primal linear program; its dual linear program is given by \refprog{DLP-CF}.
+In what follows, we will see how to derive the dual and show that the optimal solutions of both programs coincide.
+We also refer the interested reader to Appendix \ref{sec:appendix_std_form} where the programs are expressed in the standard form of infinite linear programming \cite{barvinok_02}.